tyler-ball/chef-openstack-testing-stack/README.md

 $ export CHEF_DRIVER=vagrant
 ```

 The stackforge OpenStack cookbooks by default use databags for configuring passwords.
-There are four databags : *user_passwords*, *db_passwords*, *service_passwords*, *secrets*.
+There are four
+data_bags : *user_passwords*, *db_passwords*, *service_passwords*, *secrets*.
 I have a already created
 the `data_bags/` directory, so you shouldn't need to make them, if you do something's broken.

 You may also need to change the networking options around the `aio-nova.rb`, `aio-neutron.rb`, `multi-nova.rb` or `multi-neutron.rb`
 files.
 I wrote this on my MacBook Pro with an `en0` you're mileage may vary.

-**NOTE**: If you are running Ubuntu 14.04 LTS and as your base compute machine, you should note that the shipped kernel `3.13.0-24-generic` has networking issues, and the best way to resolve this is via: `apt-get install linux-image-generic-lts-utopic`.
+**NOTE**: If you are running Ubuntu 14.04 LTS and as your base compute machine, you should note that the shipped
+kernel `3.13.0-24-generic` has networking issues, and the best way to resolve this is
+via: `apt-get install linux-image-generic-lts-utopic`.
 This will install at least `3.16.0` from the Utopic hardware enablement.

 ## Rake Deploy Commands